LolSayna/CIARC/README.md

 For this Rift-Console expects the Melvonaut API to be reachable at http://localhost:8080/.
 When not running Melvonaut locally, port forwarding should be used.
 A script for this is provided in the `ssh-scripts` directory as `ssh-forward-melvonaut-api.sh`.
-The script requires a file `.ssh-pw` containing the password for the ssh connection and sshpass to be installed.
+The script requires a file `.ssh-pw` containing the password for the ssh connection and sshpass to be installed or can be modifyed to use an ssh-key.

 ## Usage

 ### Melvonaut
-Run `melvonaut` to start the service.
+Run `poetry run melvonaut` to start the service.
-Run `melvonaut --help` for more information.
+Run `poetry run  melvonaut --help` for more information.

 For production deployment use the `start-melvonaut.sh` script.
 This includes automatic restarts on crashes.